chandyego84/chandyego84.github.io/aboutme.md

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [DM me](https://www.instagram.com/csjuego/).
+To be honest, I'm having some trouble remembering right now, so why don't you just [DM me](https://www.instagram.com/csjuego/).